1101-datascience/hw1/README.md

 ## Advanced scores

 - Output format without “: 2 points
-- Concise file name without path: 1 points
+- Concise file name without path: 1 point1
-- Concise file name without .csv extension: 1 points
+- Concise file name without .csv extension: 1 point1
 - Check whether an input file exists or not: 2 points
 - make a folder if an output path is specified: 2 points
 - Check whether weight and height columns exists or not: 2 points